larshg/pcl/doc/tutorials/content/pcl_vcpkg_windows.rst

   ./vcpkg install dependencies_here --triplet triplet_type

-I would omit the *--clean-after-build*, as this would remove the source code of the dependencies and limit debugging capabilities for those.
+Remember to omit the *--clean-after-build*, as this removes the source code of the dependencies and limit debugging capabilities for those.

 To build PCL, you would have to get the `source <https://github.com/PointCloudLibrary/pcl>`_, preferably clone it using git.